 - Size.
 Besides having a written description of its size, you can help buyers visualize how big your product is by placing it next to an everyday object.
 Many sellers use a human model to show the scale of their products.

 - Highlight important features.
 Not all features are created equal.
 Some are more important than others.
 Therefore, you have to know what features your customers are looking for.
-Once you have a list of those features, be sure to highlight them.
-It’ll save your customers time.
-And, of course, helping them see what they’re looking for will help your conversions.
+Once you have a list of them, make sure to highlight them.
+It’ll save your customers time and help them decide whether or not they are going to make a purchase.
+This will definitely help you make better conversions!

 - Transformation.
-If users need to assemble your product, then it’s important to show those different appearances.
-It’ll help buyers know what they’re getting and what your product should look like.
+If users need to assemble your product, then it’s important to show the different ways the item will look like.
+It’ll also help buyers know what they’re getting and better visualize the benefits your item can give them.

 Include Useful Information